 While you could make the amount you need as you need it, a better idea is to make a bunch while you’re at it, then keep it tightly sealed in your spice rack.
 It’ll come in handy more times than you can imagine.
 The recipe multiplies well.

-Enjoy this simple mix and the two family-friendly recipes that follow for both beef and chicken tacos.
+Enjoy this simple mix and the family-friendly recipes that use this Taco Seasoning Mix (including printable recipe cards when you scroll down to the bottom) for both beef and chicken tacos.
 Yum!

 Taco Seasoning Mix

-- Mix all ingredients together and store in small airtight container.
+- Mix all ingredients together and store in a small airtight container.